Nick Maton Player Props: Tigers vs. Padres

 Nick Maton At The Plate

-- Maton has had at least one RBI in 22.4% of his games this season (17 of 76), with more than one RBI five times (6.6%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 23.4% of his games this season, Maton has driven in at least one run.
+In five of those games (6.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored at least once 24 times this season (31.6%), including one multi-run game.
+- He has scored at least one run 24 times this year (31.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.